openlattice/openlattice-help-site-old/_guides/integrations.md

 Give your integration account write access through the **Manage Permissions** menu for the Entity Set and each of its properties.

-{% include image.html caption="Manage permissions for Entity Set and Properties" path="guides/integrations-manage-permissions.png" %}
+{% include image.html caption="Manage permissions for Entity Set and Properties" path="guides/integrations-manage-permissions.gif" %}

-Search for your integration account's email address and grant it **WRITE** permissions to your datasource.

-{% include image.html caption="Manage Permissions for Integration account" path="guides/integrations-write-permission.png" %}

 {% include related.html content="
 * [Setting and requesting permissions](/guides/permissions/)